 The new carpet tiles used were British-manufactured BREEAM A+ heavy contract carpet tiles.

 Remanufacturing and refurbishment occurred on site to reduce transport and enable Welsh employment.
-Five unemployed with disabilities from the South Wales valleys were engaged for the project, including two youths.
-All were trained in furniture refurbishment and reupholstering as well as furniture removals and truck load management.
+Eight unemployed with disabilities from the South Wales valleys were engaged for the project, including two youths.
+Five were trained in furniture refurbishment and reupholstering as well as furniture removals and truck load management.
 Three were trained in flooring reclamation, logistics and fitting.

 Design for Disability